digital-asset/cn-quickstart/README.md

 - **daml-shell**: A standalone module that enables launching Daml Shell.
 By default, it connects to the pqs-app-provider’s Postgres database.

 ### Docker Profiles
 Docker profiles are used in both Splice LocalNet and Quickstart to enable or disable specific functionalities.
 Each module can support multiple profiles.
-For example, Splice LocalNet defines the following five modules:
+For example, Splice LocalNet defines the following five profiles:
 - **app-provider**
 - **app-user**
 - **sv**